HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

             - Handling failures
                 - must choose different regions if using multiple instances to avoid outages
             - Decreased Network Latency
-                - choose a region close by
+                - Choose a region close by
 		- Choose an Instance Type
 			For testing purposes we can use n1-standard
             		With heavy computing, you can pick a server with more CPUs and more RAM.
 	 - Machine Configuration
-			Most defaults are fine.
+		- Most defaults are fine.
 	 - Series
-			As above, pick a consistent zone so all of your servers spawn in the same place
+		- As above, pick a consistent zone so all of your servers spawn in the same place
 	 - Machine type
 		Can be customized in 'Machine type' dropdown under custom.
 		Otherwise select a compute instance that fulfills your needs
         - Boot Disk
             Allows you to change the Operating System
 	- **Identify and API access**